ahnan4arch/op-docs/Open Peer - Protocol Specification.md

     * ID - ID as passed into the request
     * List of namespace URLs previously granted to the grant ID
   * List of identities attached to the lockbox
-    * Disposition - (optional) if the "update" disposition is specified then this identity needs its lockbox key "identity half" updated as it is out of date
     * Original identity URI
     * Identity provider (optional, required if identity does not include domain or if domain providing identity service is different)